 I've had the above self-summary for some time now.
 And it all rings true.
 But I want to add a solid biographical piece to it.
-I'm in a very happy but unconventional place in my life.
+I'm in a happy and unconventional place in my life.
 After my accident, my brother - who has also been a good friend to me for decades - asked me if I would like to move in with him.
 His wife had just moved out and he has 50% custody of his three kids (now 6, 10, and 12) so I've been a big help.
-It's an real win-win-win: I've always wanted to be a more active uncle (didn't work with another brother), the kids love having me here, I help a lot, I get a nice space of my own in a big house in Ballard.
-I'm a sort of silent partner in that other brother's business so I have some passive income (+ other modest investments.)
+It's an real win-win-win: I've always wanted to be a more active uncle, the kids love having me here, I help a lot, I get a nice big space of my own in a beautiful house in Ballard.
+I'm a sort of silent partner in that another brother's business so I have some passive income (+ other modest investments.)
 Thus, I'm temporarily retired, taking care of some projects, figuring some stuff out and... (oh, the next section sums it up :-)

 taking care of myself

 enjoying myself in many situations

 cooking a delicious and nutritious meal for a friend

 Movies: Philomena, The King's Speech, The Skelton Twins, Stranger Than Fiction, Ruby Sparks, Amelie, Some Like It Hot, Your Sister's Sister, Groundhog Day.

 Books by Steven Levine, Adyashanti, Krishnamurti, Sam Harris, Thomas Friedman, Fareed Zakaria (just recently read ones.)
 Also: the daily newspaper and various magazines.